swagger-api/swagger-ui/README.md

 parameterMacro | MUST be a function.
 Function to set default value to parameters.
 Accepts two arguments parameterMacro(operation, parameter).
 Operation and parameter are objects passed for context, both remain immutable modelPropertyMacro | MUST be a function.
 Function to set default values to each property in model.
 Accepts one argument modelPropertyMacro(property), property is immutable docExpansion | Controls the default expansion setting for the operations and tags.
 It can be 'list' (expands only the tags), 'full' (expands the tags and operations) or 'none' (expands nothing).
-The default is 'list'. displayOperationId | Controls the display of operationId in operations list.
+The default is 'list'. responseExpansion | Controls the default expansion setting for responses.
+It can be 'null' (no expansion), 'full' (expands the responses) or 'none' (expands nothing initially). 'full' and 'none' will both result in a clickable header. displayOperationId | Controls the display of operationId in operations list.
 The default is `false`. displayRequestDuration | Controls the display of the request duration (in milliseconds) for `Try it out` requests.
 The default is `false`. maxDisplayedTags | If set, limits the number of tagged operations displayed to at most this many.
 The default is to show all operations.